 And yet the mind and body want to wander.
 I happened to be off work the following Tuesday (3 days later) so with the relative arse kicking I got 3 days earlier I decided on a slightly easier run.
 Pick up where I left off in Robertstown and run the 20km to Edenderry where I had access to public transport which could get me back to near where I left the car.
 A splendid run on an overcast day, a manageable distance.
 Half the Grand Canal covered in 2 days.

 The following Saturday I decided it was time I jump back into running marathons, it had been 3 months and with proper fueling and hydration I managed a sub 4 despite not having the adequate training.
 Certainly a good result, the body deserves a rest.
-But of course I’ve got half the Grand done now, my mind is obsessing on the rest… how can I continue.
+But of course I’ve got half the Grand done now, my mind is obsessing on the rest… how can I not continue.

 So events conspired that my wife wanted to do a new parkrun this weekend while another friend was planning on visiting a parkrun near Edenderry… near Edenderry, interesting, so with a lift arranged to where I stopped 11 days previously the plan was in action, run from Edenderry to Tullamore and get the train home.
 Sorted!
 32k more I can tick off as done, mapped and documented and only leaving 35km more to do.